galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

     - Adapter contamination
     - K-mer content

-[FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is an open-source tool that provides a simple way to quality-control raw sequence data coming from high throughput sequencing pipelines.
-It gets rid of low quality score reads, and generates graphics and estimates providing a quick overview about which data might be the source of bias in the analysis.
+[FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is an open-source tool that provides a simple way to quality control raw sequence data.
+It removes reads with low quality scores, and generates graphics and estimates providing a quick overview about which data might be the source of bias in the analysis.

 > ### {% icon hands_on %} Hands-on: Quality check
 >